14 soldiers fired, suspended from Fort Hood after widespread violence, sexual harassment

 FOUL PLAY SUSPECTED IN DEATHS OF SERGEANT AND VETERAN AT FORT BRAGG

-Her death sparked the basis of the independent review, which officials say uncovered "a deficient climate at Fort Hood, including ineffective implementation of the Sexual Harassment/Assault Response and Prevention (SHARP) program that resulted in a pervasive lack of confidence, fear of retaliation, and significant underreporting of cases, particularly within the enlisted ranks."
+Guillen's death sparked the basis of the independent review, which officials say uncovered "a deficient climate at Fort Hood, including ineffective implementation of the Sexual Harassment/Assault Response and Prevention (SHARP) program that resulted in a pervasive lack of confidence, fear of retaliation, and significant underreporting of cases, particularly within the enlisted ranks."

-“I’ve determined the issues at Fort Hood are directly related to leadership failure,” McCarthy said at a press briefing, alongside Army Chief of Staff Gen. James C. McConville and Sgt.
-Major of the Army Michael A. Grinston.

-“Prior to coming here we spoke with Vanessa Guillen’s mother and told her we would change the culture.... it is our sacred duty to protect our soldiers so we can protect our nation,” McConville said.

 The Fort Hood Independent Review Committee said they interviewed 647 soldiers, 503 of whom were women, and uncovered a "permissive environment for sexual assault."